sharoncornelius/idpf-specification/idpf_specification.md

 posted by SW (via Rx Buffer Queue) without assuming anything about the SW processing rate of entries.

-Note: SW should guarantee that there is a minimum free space of 128B in each completion queue to avoid the theoretical case in which Device wraps around the ring and overrides an entry that has not been read yet by SW.
+**_Note:_** SW should guarantee that there is a minimum free space of 128B in each completion queue to avoid the theoretical case in which device wraps around the ring and overrides an entry that has not been read yet by SW.